 GLOW has received praise for everything from its witty writing, to its bold portrayal of women, to its accurate depiction of the '80s.
 But there's one thing that stands out as being truly innovative — and no, it's not the robot full of drugs (though I'm surprised there isn't one of those in every Hollywood home by now).
-As you could probably tell from the introduction, I am talking about the abortion subplot of Episode 8, "Maybe It's All The Disco," as GLOW handles a difficult subject with impressive poise.
+I speaking, of course, of the abortion subplot in Episode 8, "Maybe It's All The Disco," as GLOW handles a difficult subject with impressive poise.

 (Sidenote: Sorry for referencing Caitlin Moran.
 I don't like her either.
 But she does have some good things to say about abortion.)